tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step2_info_object.md

 {% include random_ad2.html %}

 As you write content in `description` properties, note that colons are problematic in YAML because they signify new levels.
 Either escape colons with a backslash or enclose the `description` value in quotation marks.
 You can use single or double quotation marks for the property values.
-(If you enclose the values in quotation marks, syntax highlighters can display better color coding between the properties and values.)
+(If you enclose the values in quotation marks, syntax highlighters in text editors can display better color coding between the properties and values.)

 {% include random_ad.html %}

-## <i class="fa fa-user-circle"></i> View the Appearance in Swagger UI
+## View the Appearance in Swagger UI

 At this point, go ahead and paste this above code along with the `openapi` object from the previous step into the [Swagger Editor](https://editor.swagger.io/).
 You'll see some rendering errors (because the specification document doesn't yet have any `path` objects), but the content will still appear.
 (Just hide the errors section at the top for now).